GarrickGoh/SC1015-Mini-Project/README.md

 3. Ee Chern - Data Extraction, Machine Learning Model 3, Conclusion

 # Problem Definition
-* Are we able to predict the availibility of the carpark based on previous years analysis?
+* Are we able to predict the availability of the carpark based on previous year's analysis?
-* Which model is better for predicting the lots availibility.
+* Which model is better for predicting the lots availability.

 # Models Used
 1. Decision Tree Regressor